 Entering or considering university in the United States?
 You may be looking to lower the cost of your education or the time it takes to graduate.
-In addition to finding scholarships, many institutions offer generous course credit for your IB diploma and exams to help you save time and money.
+In addition to finding scholarships, many institutions offer generous course credit for both the full IB diploma and individual DP course exams.
 While not comprehensive, consider this list to guide you through credit offerings at four-year and two-year institutions.

 Barnard College: New York, New York.
 Open to high-achieving young women, this elite university in Manhattan offers up to 30 credit hours for IB diploma scores of 30 or higher.
 The school is the women’s college affiliate of Columbia University and is home to 2,600 undergraduates.

 University of British Columbia (UBC): Located in Vancouver and Okanagan, UBC offers a wide range of credit for both HL and SL courses.
 Their website is easy to follow and is broken into three notable parts: 1.
 Start with their step by step guide to credit and course registration, 2. this leads you to their first-year credit by IB exam, and 3. for potential applicants UBC has provided a degree-specific requirements guide for students seeking admission from IB World Schools.

 Bryn Mawr College: Bryn Mawr, Pennsylvania’s own college gives IB diploma recipients with 30-45 points a full year of credit.
 Bryn Mawr doesn’t consider individual SL exams, but if you have a total of 35-45 points OR 30-34 points on your diploma and 3 high scoring HL exams, credit can be earned.